 What we Provide

 We are here to help.
-If you live in Baltimore County and are facing eviction from your apartment, we may be able to assist you.
+If you are homeless and in a Baltimore County shelter, we may be able to assist you.

 For 12 months we provide:

 - Goal setting and life skills attainment training

 In return, we ask that you work with us for 12 months and make lasting changes to transform your life.
 If you are ready to work hard to make a shift from living in fear of homelessness to celebrating stability, then read our qualification requirements.

 Part of our vision is to help create a community in which families are able to make a shift from just surviving to flourishing.
 However, at the present time our resources are limited and we only take families referred from shelters since we are unable to assist everyone who needs our help.
 To be considered for assistance, you must meet all of the following criteria:

 - You are homeless

 - Currently stay in a Baltimore County shelter